 The following Special Events are happening in the months of May and June 2019.
 This page is updated on a two monthly basis.
 All Events take place in Cornerstone Church at the Well unless otherwise stated.
 All are welcome to attend.

 Weekly Connect Groups

-Cornerstone Church at the Well have many groups running each week for people to connect into… they include Mum’s and Tot’s Groups, Men’s Groups and Activities, Coffee Mornings, Home Groups, Teen Groups… Check the Whats On Page to find something you can connect into… For more information in how to get connected or to help out contact Marty 0894235171
+Cornerstone Church at the Well have many groups running each week for people to connect into… they include Mum’s and Tot’s Groups, Men’s Groups and Activities, Coffee Mornings, Home Groups, Teen Groups… These groups will be winding down over the summer months and will restart fully coming into the autumn.
+Check the Whats On Page to find something you can connect into… For more information in how to get connected or to help out contact Marty 0894235171

 EVENTS IN MAY